admc/wd/README.md

 condition, then returns the element.
 - `browser.waitForConditionInBrowser(conditionExpr, timeout, pollFreq, cb) -> cb(err, boolean)`: waits for a js condition within a browser, then returns a boolean.

+You should be able to use [ready to use asserters](https://github.com/admc/wd/blob/master/lib/asserters.js), in most cases.
+[Here](https://github.com/admc/wd/blob/master/examples/promise/wait-for-simple.js) is a simple example.
+Please refer to the asserter category in the api doc [here](https://github.com/admc/wd/blob/master/doc/api.md).

-Asserters should be written using either models below . `target` may be `browser` and/or `element` depending on the context.
+Custom asserters should be written using either models below . `target` may be `browser` and/or `element` depending on the context.

 ```js
 // async